Historia Normannis: Activities

+Through the summer months, the society often take part in shows for the general public.

-The society, like most in the UK, provides a range of combat displays and living history craft displays, as well as engaging in film-work and other promotional activities – often featuring in local press in locations where the group is highly active.
-They recently featured in Episode 4 of the UKTV series, Weekend Warriors, which followed the group's build-up to their annual event at Whittington Castle in Shropshire.
+Historia Normannis also takes part in media appearanes; In 2015 they featured in Episode 4 of the UKTV series, Weekend Warriors, which followed the group's build-up to their annual event at Whittington Castle in Shropshire.

 Membership

 The society accepts new members through any of the currently active cell groups in the UK and France.
 Details about joining can be found on the group's website.
+Many members are recruited in university as the group often has university-based societies.